Diocese of Virac: Minor Seminary and Pre-College Seminary

-The Bishop’s Palace and Other Buildings at the Fiat Compound
+Bishop's Palace and other buildings at the Fiat Compound

-The Bishop’s Palace was built adjacent to the seminary.
+The Bishop's Palace was built adjacent to the seminary.
 The Nazareth Homes, located at the back of the seminary, were originally constructed as quarters for priests which they could use during their monthly clergy meetings, diocesan affairs, and every time they come to Virac.
 The Nazareth Homes also served as sleeping quarters for retreatants, Marriage Encounterers, Youth Encounterers and visitors.
 To facilitate retreats, recollections and meetings, an Octagon Hall was constructed between the seminary and Nazareth Homes.

 Other buildings followed.
 Beside the seminary, the Fiat Printing Press.
 And at the back of the Nazareth Homes, the Rattan Shop.
 These two establishments catered to the out-of-school youth who were employed at the Press and the Rattan Shop.
 The Rattan Shop closed in 1993.
 The Fiat Press continues to function until today.

-The Episcopate
+Episcopate

 Jose Sorra, first Bishop of Virac, served the diocese until 1993 when he was transferred to the Diocese of Legaspi.
-The diocese was vacant [sede vacante] for almost a year until September 12, 1994 when a new Bishop of Virac was installed: the Most Rev. Manolo Alarcon de los Santos, from the Archdiocese of Caceres.
+The diocese was vacant [sede vacante] for almost a year until September 12, 1994 when a new Bishop of Virac was installed: Manolo Alarcon de los Santos, from the Archdiocese of Caceres.

+De los Santos, who has served the diocese since 1994, tendered his resignation at the age of 76, following the Catholic canon law that sets the retirement age for a diocesan bishop at 75.
+His resignation was accepted by Pope Francis, marking the end of an era and the beginning of a new one.
+In the wake of the retirement of de los Santos, Luisito Occiano, a priest from the Archdiocese of Caceres, has been appointed as the new bishop of Virac.
+Occiano, who is also the director of the Caceres Commission on Communication, was named the bishop-elect by Pope Francis.
+Born on June 21, 1971, Occiano completed his philosophy and theology studies at the Holy Rosary Major Seminary in Naga.
+Occiano was installed on June 26, 2024 – 5 days after his episcopal ordination at the Peñafrancia Basilica on June 21, 2024 by Rolando Tirona with Archbishop Charles John Brown and Archbishop Adolfo Tito Yllana as co-consecrators.